 In 2015, Florida ranked as the US state with the most intersection-related traffic fatalities.
 Aligning with the goals of Florida’s Strategic Highway Safety Plan (SHSP), the Florida Department of Transportation sought an ICE policy and manual that would put intersection safety front and center.

 Kittelson supported FDOT in developing an ICE process that customized tools based on their identified safety performance measures.
-FDOT’s process consists of three stages (though to streamline the process, not all three need to be used if a clear solution emerges after stage one or two) and uses a combination of tools:
+FDOT’s process uses a combination of tools:

 - An FDOT-modified version of Capacity Analysis at Junctions (CAP-X), a spreadsheet tool that can be used to compare operational performance of different intersection alternatives in stage one